Takshil-Kunadia/notion2wp/README.md

 > **⚠️ Important:** Keep your integration token secure.
 Never share it publicly or commit it to version control.

-### Step 2: Connect Notion2WP
+### Step 2: Connect Sync Content From Notion

-1. In WordPress, navigate to **Notion2WP → Settings Tab**
+1. In WordPress, navigate to **Sync Content From Notion → Settings Tab**
 2. Paste your Integration Token
 3. Click **Connect to Notion**
 4. You should see a success message with connection details

 ### Step 3: Share Pages with Your Integration

-For Notion2WP to access your pages:
+For Sync Content From Notion to access your pages:

 1. Select the Notion page or database you want to import
 2. Click **Import** in right corner of that item's row.